How to Start Archiving Your Family Recipes (When Nothing Was Ever Written Down)

 Not Just About the Food

-Family recipes are more than instructions—they’re memory, culture, and survival in edible history.
-When nothing was ever written down, documenting those dishes becomes not just practical, but meaningful.
+Family recipes are more than instructions—they represent memory, culture, and survival—an edible history of our lineage.
+When nothing was ever written down, documenting such recipes becomes not just practical, but meaningful.
 It’s a way of saying: this mattered enough to remember and pass down.

 Start With What You Have

 You don’t need a handwritten recipe to begin.
-You just need a place to start.
+You just need a memory of something delicious.

 Ask Yourself: